cockroachdb/docs/v2.0/partitioning.md

 ### Expired License

-The following features will not work with an expired license:
+The following features don't work with an expired license:

 - Creating new table partitions or adding new zone configurations for partitions
 - Changing the partitioning scheme on any table or index
 - Changing the zone config for a partition

-However, the following features will continue to work even with an expired enterprise license:
+However, the following features continue to work even with an expired enterprise license:

-- Querying a partitioned table (e.g., `SELECT foo PARTITION`)
+- Querying a partitioned table (for example, `SELECT foo PARTITION`)
 - Inserting or updating data in a partitioned table
 - Dropping a partitioned table
 - Unpartitioning a partitioned table
-- Making non-partitioning changes to a partitioned table (e.g., adding a column/index/foreign key/check constraint)
+- Making non-partitioning changes to a partitioned table (for example, adding a column/index/foreign key/check constraint)

 ## Locality–Resilience Tradeoff

 There is a tradeoff between making reads/writes fast and surviving failures.
 Consider a partition with three replicas of `roachlearn.students` for Australian students.
 If only one replica is pinned to an Australian datacenter, then reads may be fast (via leases follow the workload) but writes will be slow.
-If two replicas are pinned to an Australian datacenter, than reads and writes will be fast (as long as the cross-ocean link has enough bandwidth that the third replica doesn’t fall behind).
-If those two replicas are in the same datacenter, then loss of one datacenter can lead to data unavailability, so some deployments may want two separate Austrialian datacenters.
+If two replicas are pinned to an Australian datacenter, then reads and writes will be fast (as long as the cross-ocean link has enough bandwidth that the third replica doesn’t fall behind).
+If those two replicas are in the same datacenter, then the loss of one datacenter can lead to data unavailability, so some deployments may want two separate Australian datacenters.
 If all three replicas are in Australian datacenters, then three Australian datacenters are needed to be resilient to a datacenter loss.

 ## How CockroachDB's Partitioning Differs from Other Databases

-There is unfortunately no SQL standard for partitioning.
-As a result, separate partitioning syntaxes have emerged:

-- MySQL and Oracle specify partitions inline in `CREATE TABLE`, similar to CockroachDB.
-- Microsoft SQL Server requires four steps: allocating physical storage called “filegroups” for each partition with `ALTER DATABASE… ADD FILE`, followed by `CREATE PARTITION FUNCTION` to define the partition split points, followed by `CREATE PARTITION SCHEME` to tie the partition function output to the created file groups, followed by `CREATE TABLE...
-ON partition_scheme` to tie the table to the partitioning scheme.
-- PostgreSQL 10 takes a hybrid approach: the partition columns and scheme (i.e, RANGE or LIST) are specified in the `CREATE TABLE` statement, but the partition split points are specified by running `CREATE TABLE… PARTITION OF… FOR VALUES` once for each partition.

 Other databases use partitioning for three additional use cases: secondary indexes, sharding, and bulk loading/deleting.
 CockroachDB addresses these use-cases not by using partitioning, but in the following ways: